 Students in Early Years and KS1 begin their learning to read journey with daily phonics, this follows the Ann Smalberger approach.
 Children are assessed regularly, throughout the year to ensure that they are making progress.

 Guided reading is used to teach decoding and comprehension on a daily basis throughout the school.
-In KS1 the children follow the Ann Smalberger approach as this complements the phonics scheme.
+In KS1 the children follow the Ann Smalberger approach to the teaching of phonics (supported by Collins Big Cat decodables).
 In KS2 the children follow the Reciprocal Teaching approach where they focus on the skills needed for clarifying, summarising, predicting and questioning.
+The use of the VIPERS stem sentences further assists the children in their mastery of these skills.
 This approach allows the children to take ownership of their own learning and creates independence as well as strong readers.

-In addition to guided reading, children further develop their reading through the Headstart comprehension program.
-With the exception of Yrs R, 2 and 6, children's progress is tracked following Headstart assessments at the end of terms 2, 4 and 6.
+In addition to guided reading, children further develop their reading through comprehension activities.
+With the exception of Yrs R, 2 and 6, children's progress is tracked following assessments at the end of terms 2, 4 and 6.
 Further teacher assessments are submitted at the end of terms 1,3 and 5.

 Students are also encouraged to read from a wide range of texts: fiction, non-fiction and poetry from library visits and high quality attractive books in classrooms.